Councilman | Attorney | Chief Operating Officer

 Tyler currently serves on the Recreation Advisory Committee, planning free events for the community.
 Most recently, Tyler was influential in developing and facilitating the Delran Winter Festival and Delran Night Out, which brought the first fireworks show to Delran after a nearly 20-year hiatus.
 These free events continue to break records, with crowds of over 2,000 residents celebrating their comradery with neighbors.

 In 2016, at the age of 19, Tyler was honored to be elected as Delran Councilman At-Large.
 Serving as one of the youngest Councilman in New Jersey, Tyler uses his age as an asset to bring a new perspective to the community and encourage other young people to become involved.
+He is the President of the Township Council.

 During his term on Council, Tyler has pioneered transparency in Delran by leading the charge to incorporate Live Streaming all council meetings, creating the Township’s first-ever Facebook page, and updating the township website with a modern focus.